DanyDataipynb/DanyDataipynb/README.md

 <img src="https://imgur.com/eb0PD6s.png">

 ## About me
-⭐ Mechatronics Engineer specialized in Data Analytics, with a strong foundation in data-driven problem solving.
+- ⭐ **Mechatronics Engineer specialized in Data Analytics**, with a strong foundation in data-driven problem solving.
-⭐ Skilled in data cleaning, preprocessing, and exploratory data analysis using Python and Pandas.
+- ⭐ **Skilled in data cleaning, preprocessing, and exploratory data analysis** using Python and Pandas.
-⭐ Proficient in SQL for data querying and building insights from structured databases.
+- ⭐ **Proficient in SQL** for data querying and building insights from structured databases.
-⭐ Experienced with descriptive and predictive analytics, including basic machine learning models.
+- ⭐ **Experienced with descriptive and predictive analytics**, including basic machine learning models.
-⭐ Strong understanding of statistics applied to real-world business and engineering problems.
+- ⭐ **Strong understanding of statistics** applied to real-world business and engineering problems.
-⭐ Lifelong learner, currently pursuing a postgraduate degree in Data Analytics and building hands-on projects.
+- ⭐ **Lifelong learner**, currently pursuing a postgraduate degree in Data Analytics and building hands-on projects.

 <br>